marythebeaver/UdacityProject_LogsAnalysis/README.md

 # UdacityProject_LogsAnalysis
-For the ppl who are not from Udacity, this is a project based on the database provided by Udacity for full stack course, it is used to analyzed the data in the news database for completing the given tasks.
+This is a project based on the database provided by Udacity for full stack course, it is used to analyzed the data in the news database for completing the given tasks.
 You may find out the details from Udacity's webside.

 For the reveiwers from Udacity, thank you for reviewing the project based on news database.
 This project includes three tasks:
 - finding out the most three popular articles